jesshill/Onish_lab/protocols/CRISPR/SapTrap Assembly for CRISPR vectors (modified).md

 Resuspension volume (uL)for 50nM = (amount gblock delivered (g) * 10^6 uL)/(50 * 10^-9 M * oligo MW (g/mol))

-calculation example: for a gblock with a MW of 137020.9 (g/mol) that I received 250 ng of, I find that I need to resuspend in 36.49 uL for 50 nM.
+<ins>calculation example:<ins> for a gblock with a MW of 137020.9 (g/mol) that I received 250 ng of, I find that I need to resuspend in 36.49 uL for 50 nM.

 IF they give you a delivery amount in mol:

 Resuspension volume (uL)for 50 nM = (amount gblock delivered (mol) * 10^6)/(50 * 10^-9)

-calculation example: for a gblock that I received 1824 fmol of, I find that I need to resuspend in 36.49 uL for 50 nM.
+<ins>calculation example:<ins> for a gblock that I received 1824 fmol of, I find that I need to resuspend in 36.49 uL for 50 nM.

 >> For dsDNA oligos: